For emergency police attendance call Triple Zero (000) for police, fire or ambulance.

 Firearms and Weapons

-Licensing Services Division is responsible for regulating and providing information regarding firearm and weapon related queries, including licensing, forms, permits and general enquiries.
+Licensing and Regulation Division is responsible for regulating and providing information regarding firearm and weapon related queries, including licensing, forms, permits and general enquiries.

 Private Security Industry

-Licensing Services Division is the regulating authority of the private security industry in Victoria and can provide information about licensing, forms, permits and general enquiries.
+Licensing and Regulation Division is the regulating authority of the private security industry in Victoria and can provide information about licensing, forms, permits and general enquiries.
 Issues involving security guards, crowd controllers or investigators should be forwarded to this Division.

 Police Behaviour or Actions